 In the 1980s, Beverly Whipple and John Perry were teaching women Kegel exercises for urinary stress incontinence.
 They identified a patch of erectile tissue that can be felt through the front wall of the vagina, directly behind the pubic bone.
-Whipple and Perry named this the Gräfenberg spot after Dr Ernst Gräfenberg, who wrote about the area in 1950.
-Together with sex therapist Alice Khan Ladas, they published a book: ‘The G Spot: And Other Discoveries about Human Sexuality’ in 1982.
-Apparently the publisher suggested shortening the name to the G-spot.
+They named this the G-spot after Dr Ernst Gräfenberg, who wrote about the area in 1950 and published a book with Alice Khan Ladas: ‘The G Spot: And Other Discoveries about Human Sexuality’ in 1982.

-Men were already known to have a G-spot, which is situated at the base of the prostate gland.
-This was clever thinking because it implied symmetry between the sexes, which is popular especially for those insisting on sexual equality in all things.
+Men were known to have a G-spot situated at the base of the prostate gland.
+This was clever thinking because it implied symmetry between the sexes.
 However, these anatomical parallels are erroneous.
-The only sexual anatomy that men and women have in common is the sex organ (penis or clitoris).
+The only sexual anatomy that men and women have in common is the phallus (penis or clitoris).
 The male glands (including the prostate) develop from ducts that waste away in the female.
-So it is impossible for a woman to have the exact same internal reproductive anatomy as a man.
-It is also impossible for them to ejaculate as men do.
+As a result, a woman has very different internal reproductive anatomy to a man.
+So women do not ejaculate as men do.

-In much the same way, the vagina (all of it including the anterior wall) develops from ducts that waste away in the male.
-So if women were capable of orgasm through stimulation of the vagina (any part of it) this would need to have evolved quite separately from the male’s orgasmic capacity.
-But there is no biological justification for women ever having an orgasm.
-They do not ejaculate.
+Similarly, the vagina (including the anterior wall) develops from ducts that waste away in the male.
+So if women were capable of orgasm through stimulation of any part of the vagina, such a response would need to have evolved quite separately from the male’s orgasmic capacity.
+Yet there is no biological justification for women ever having an orgasm by any means.

-As part of a project at Kings College, London the Swiss researcher Andrea Burri talked to 3,000 women in 2010 and found no evidence for the G-spot.
+In 2010 Andrea Burri did some research at Kings College, London.
 There was no physical examination.
-More than 3,000 women, all pairs of identical and non-identical twins, completed a survey.
+There were 3,000 women, pairs of identical and non-identical twins, who completed a survey.
 Among other questions, they were asked if they believed they had a small area on the front of the vagina that was sensitive to deep pressure.
 The study (the biggest of its kind to date) concluded that the G-spot as a well-defined area did not exist.
-The findings appeared in the Journal of Sexual Medicine yet they have had little impact compared with the success of the original theory.
+Despite appearing in the Journal of Sexual Medicine, the findings have had little impact compared with the sensational success of the original theory.